ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

     # Query the events
     events = tracer.query_events(predicate)

-    # Alternatively, this can be done in one line
+    # Alternatively, this can be done in one line using a lambda expression
     events = tracer.query_events(
         lambda event: (
             event.has_device("device/name/1") or